tldr-pages/tldr/pages/linux/rmlint.md

 > Identify duplicate files or directories, and other filesystem issues.
 > More information: <https://rmlint.readthedocs.io/en/latest/rmlint.1.html>.

-- Check directory for duplicates, empty files, and other lint:
+- Check a directory for duplicates, empty files, and other issues:

 `rmlint {{path/to/directory}}`